-I’ve written a series of articles on the editing process for my publisher, Crystal Publishing, and they were kind enough to let me re-post the articles here on my blog as they come out quarterly.
+I’ve written a series of articles on the editing process for a publisher I worked for, Crystal Publishing, and they were kind enough to let me re-post the articles here on my blog.
 Here is the first installment.
 See the full newsletter at the link above.

 Every editor and publishing company has somewhat different protocols when it comes to editing.
 But the primary facets of the editing process are generally the same.
 Editors typically work through three different levels of editing: Content or developmental editing, copyediting, and proofreading.
 In this series, we will consider each of these types of editing, what you should expect from your editor, and what is expected of you, the author.